omnivera/Cs391-Brewology/README.md

 ### Project Description
 Brewology is a website developed for the needs of small businesses such as coffee shops or tea houses.
-It provides an user friendly interface to elegant beautiful menus.
+It provides an user friendly interface to build elegant menus.

 ### Usage scenarios
 Coffee shop owner: